Project 10510 icebreaker: Background and development

-While the Saint Petersburg-based Baltic Shipyard, builder of the preceding Arktika class and the Project 22220 icebreakers, declared itself as the only Russian shipyard with the necessary competence to construct nuclear-powered icebreakers, the newly-constructed shipbuilding complex "Zvezda" in Bolshoy Kamen in the Russian Far East was also seen as a serious contender.
-However, proposals to built the vessel at Zaliv Shipbuilding Yard in Kerch in the Russian-annexed Crimea were largely dismissed.
+While the Saint Petersburg-based Baltic Shipyard, builder of the preceding Arktika class and the Project 22220 icebreakers, declared itself as the only Russian shipyard with the necessary competence to construct nuclear-powered icebreakers, the newly constructed shipbuilding complex "Zvezda" in Bolshoy Kamen in the Russian Far East was also seen as a serious contender.
+However, proposals to build the ship at Zaliv Shipbuilding Yard in Kerch in the Russian-annexed Crimea were largely dismissed.
 In September 2018, Zvezda was officially selected as the sole builder of the Project 10510 icebreakers.
 In February 2019, CEO of Zvezda, Sergei Tseluyko, confirmed during an interview with TASS that the plan is to build three Project 10510 icebreakers at the shipyard.

 On 15 January 2020, shortly before resigning, then Prime Minister Dmitry Medvedev signed a governmental order allocating 125.57 billion rubles of federal money for financing the construction of the first Project 10510 icebreaker for Rosatom from 2020 onwards and commissioning it by 2027.
 Previously, the funding for the construction of the icebreaker had been excluded from the 2017–2025 state program for the development of the Arctic as funding had been cut from 209.7 billion to 50.9 billion rubles.

 On 23 April 2020, Atomflot and Zvezda signed the shipbuilding contract for the construction of the first Project 10510 icebreaker.

-In February 2023 it was reported that an update of Russia's arctic strategy provided for only one Project 10510 vessel to be built before 2035.
-The emphasis will instead shift to two additional icebreakers of the Project 22220-class.
+In February 2023, it was reported that an update of Russia's arctic strategy provided for only one Project 10510 ship to be built before 2035.
+The emphasis will instead shift to two additional Project 22220 icebreakers.

 Construction

 The steel cutting for the first Project 10510 icebreaker began at Zvezda on 6 July 2020.
-The first vessel of the series will be named Rossiya, a name previously given to the third Arktika-class icebreaker that was in service in 1985–2013.
+The ship will be named Rossiya, a name previously given to the third Arktika-class icebreaker that was in service in 1985–2013.
 It was laid down on 5 July 2021.

-The construction of two follow-on vessels is planned to begin in 2023 and 2025 respectively.
-The envisaged dates for making those ships operational are 2030 and 2032.
+In March 2023, Kommersant reported that the construction of Rossiya's hull had progressed only by 5% instead of the planned 15% and the large steel castings such as rudder horns and propeller shaft brackets, originally ordered from the Ukrainian company Energomashspetsstal whose production facilities in Kramatorsk were damaged during the Russian invasion of Ukraine, had to be re-contracted to a domestic supplier who cannot deliver them to the shipyard before August 2025.
+As a result of various delays and challenges, the cost of the first Project 10510 icebreaker is expected to increase by 40–60% and the delivery of the ship will slip beyond the December 2027 deadline.
+In May 2024, the First Deputy Prime Minister of Russia, Denis Manturov, confirmed that the delivery has been postponed to 2030.

+In December 2024, the Russian cargo ship Ursa Major, transporting two 45-ton hatches for the nuclear reactors of Rossiya sank in the western Mediterranean.

+In May 2025, the first RITM-400 was manufactured.